-Vans are used for everything from delivering packages to hauling goods long-distance to transporting your surfboard to the beach.
 There’s a range of policies tailored for the unique risks of each type of use and you’ll need to declare how you’ll use for your van when fetching quotes.
 If you drive it chiefly for pleasure and not for any business purposes, including commuting, you can obtain a social only or private van insurance policy.
 If your vehicle is used in your business, you’ll need to cover it with a commercial policy.
-These include bespoke policies for vehicles used for deliveries (courier insurance) or for transporting cargo (haulage insurance or goods in transit cover).

 Third party, TPFT or fully comprehensive and any extras you need, such as breakdown cover, courtesy vans, legal cover, public liability insurance or tool cover.

-Plug that information into our confidential, secure search engine and within seconds, it will return a customised list of quotes for your particular vehicle.
+Enter this information and within seconds, you will be presented with a customised list of quotes for your particular vehicle.
 You’ll then be able to further filter the search results and order them by cost, to find the policy that hits the sweet spot between generous coverage and affordable price.

 In the UK, vans are used from everything from business to recreation.
 But because vans are larger, heavier and more expensive than cars, a standard auto insurance policy won’t be sufficient to cover them.